VLIDORT-QS Model

 First-Order Models

-These models are self-standing single-scatter and (except for LRRS) direct-thermal-emission codes that can be used just for stand-alone calculations, or they can be used in conjunction with LIDORT, VLIDORT and LIDORT-RRS.
-All of these three larger models have the ability to ingest their corresponding FO codes..
-These FO models have replaced the older internal single-scatter codes in the three main models.
-All FO models have profile/bulk atmospheric linearizations, and surface-property Jacobians; the observational geometry option is standard.
-The FO codes are fully compatible with the multiple-scatter options in the main codes; in particular, output is available at arbitrary vertical heights.
-The solar single scattering FO codes incorporate the Nakajima-Tanaka ansatz.
+These models are single-scatter and (except for LIDORT-RRS) direct-thermal-emission codes that can be used either for stand-alone calculations, or in conjunction with LIDORT, VLIDORT and LIDORT-RRS.
+All of the parent models have the ability to ingest their corresponding FO code inputs.
+All FO models have profile/bulk atmospheric and surface-property Jacobians.

-The FO codes were created in 2011 (for use with LIDORT) and 2012 (use with VLIDORT and LIDORT-RRS), and recently upgraded to Version 1.5 to include output away from layer boundaries, and to incorporate pre-calculated phase-functions and F-matrices (instead of expansion coefficients).
+The FO codes were created in 2011 (for use with LIDORT) and 2012 (for use with VLIDORT and LIDORT-RRS), and recently upgraded to Version 1.5 to include output away from layer boundaries, and to incorporate pre-calculated phase-functions and F-matrices (instead of expansion coefficients).
 All FO codes are in Fortran 90.

 Electromagnetic Scattering Models